-Five Reasons to Stop Being Offended!
+5 Reasons to Stop Being Offended!

-But, is it worth it?
+But is it worth it?
 Instead of allowing yourself to fall into that trap, consider these five reasons to smile and choose to STOP being offended.

-A person’s outbursts or commentary is nothing more than their own inability to control their thought/mouth connection (or finger/post button connection).
-It is not a reflection on us it is a reflection on them and their own insecurities.
+A person’s outbursts or commentary are nothing more than their own inability to control their thought/mouth connection (or finger/post button connection).
+It is not a reflection on us; it is a reflection on them and their own insecurities.

-Have you noticed that when something sets you off first thing in the morning it ruins your whole day?
+Have you noticed that when something sets you off first thing in the morning, it ruins your entire day?
 It’s because you set the stage for negativity and the universe is all too happy to oblige.
 If you dwell on an offense, you create an energy that remains focused on negativity.
 Let it go.
 Focus on positive energy to attract positive circumstances.

-Life really is short.
+Life really is short, which is why you need to stop being offended.
 Each moment that you spend dwelling on something you have no control over takes time away from dwelling on the good in your life.
-You can only focus on one emotion at a time, choose wisely.
+You can only focus on one emotion at a time.
+Choose wisely.

-4. Anger creates a victim mentality.
+It’s true that anger creates a victim mentality.
 It’s easy to feel sorry for yourself.
-You start to make a mental list of all things you have to feel badly about.
-The mental list becomes the topic of your conversations with friends and is fed by their empathy.
-If you do it often enough and suddenly everything that happens in your life causes you to feel more like a victim.
+You start to make a mental list of all the things you have to feel bad about.
+The mental list becomes the topic of your conversations with friends.
+And because your friends have empathy, they inadvertently add fuel to the fire.
+They validate why you should be offended.

 There you have it; five very good reasons to let it roll off your back and carry on.
 Five reasons to smile instead of grimace.
 Next time you feel that blood start to boil, pick at least one of these reasons to stop, take a deep breath, smile, offer gratitude, and move on.